 It’s not easy to find family-friend fare on television today.
-With so many procedurals about crime on television, sometimes it feels like shows that the whole family can watch are a rare breed.
-Fortunately though, there are still some strong shows– both comedies and dramas– on television (and Netflix) that are still wholesome enough for you to watch even with younger children.
+With so many procedurals about crime on television, there sometimes it feels like shows that the whole family can watch are a rare breed.
+Fortunately though, more about there are still some strong shows– both comedies and dramas– on television (and Netflix) that are still wholesome enough for you to watch even with younger children.
 With that in mind, I composed a list of 5 great family-friendly shows.

 For this list, I only included programs that are currently on the air (or Netflix).
 There are plenty of classic family shows (including beloved classics like The Brady Bunch and The Waltons) that are available on DVD but I wanted to focus on shows that are still offering new episodes today.